-Key Opportunity Zones in Charlotte include:
+Key Opportunity Zones in Charlotte

 North End and North Tryon

-Charlotte Douglas International Airport (CLT) is a major economic engine contributing $23 billion in annual economic output, $1.1 billion in state/local taxes and 132,330 jobs for N.C. residents.
-With major planned development surrounding CLT's gateway entrance on Wilkinson and the future Charlotte Area Transit System (CATS) Silver Line, this area is set to transform with opportunities for community-driven investment in aviation, logistics, retail, hospitality and office.
+The Charlotte Douglas International Airport is a major economic engine contributing $23 billion in annual economic output, $1.1 billion in state and local taxes, and 132,330 jobs for North Carolina residents.
+With major development planned for the area surrounding the airport's entrance on Wilkinson Boulevard, and the future LYNX Silver Line, this Opportunity Zone is set to transform with opportunities for community-driven investment in aviation, logistics, retail, hospitality and offices.

-West Trade/Beatties Ford Road is a historic corridor that includes several established communities, educational anchor institutions such as Johnson C Smith University, Northwest School of the Arts and West Charlotte High School, and prominent cultural and civic assets.
+West Trade Street and Beatties Ford Road is a historic corridor that includes several established communities, educational institutions such as Johnson C. Smith University, Northwest School of the Arts and West Charlotte High School, and prominent cultural and civic assets.

 The corridor is poised for high growth with phase2 of the

 CityLYNX Gold Line, — a $150 million streetcar investment — complete.
 The